What Are Long Tail and Short Tail Keywords? And Which is Better?

 Volume vs Competition

 To illustrate this concept a little clearer, consider that “pizza” has a monthly search volume of just over one million pizza-loving Googlers.
 Not surprising.
 But it also has a competition level of 95 out of 100, so ranking in the top ten organically for the keyword “pizza” is going to be tough.

 And while a more specific (but not too specific) term like “thin crust pizza delivery” or “low carb pizza near me” is naturally going to have less search traffic (360 and 1,000 searches respectively as of this writing), the competition is virtually non-existent so ranking for either is perfectly within the scope of reality.
 In other words, if a page on your site is ranking for either of these keywords, it’s unlikely that it’ll see millions of hits, but it might see a few hundred qualified thin-crust or low-carb pizza aficionados who are ready to buy what you’re selling.

-Finding the right short tail and long tail keywords can be challenging, but it’s an essential step in optimizing your site for relevant, organic search traffic that actually generates leads and sales.
+Finding the right short-tail and long-tail keywords can be challenging for SEO or a PPC campaign, but it’s an essential step in optimizing your site for relevant, organic search traffic that actually generates leads and sales.
 And keep in mind, even if you’re ranking for a few high-traffic, low-competition keywords, your SEO job is not done.
 SEO is always changing and if you’re not constantly making updates to your site to retain your rankings, your competitors are going to swoop in with optimized content of their own.